Open Water Swimming

 How can I swim at Bowmoor?

-Swimming family membership allows the whole family to swim, use the clubhouse facilities, grounds and to camp at the club.
-The safety of the family is the sole responsibility of the parents who should always be present to supervise their children.
+Swimming family membership allows the whole family to swim, use the clubhouse facilities and camp on the club grounds.

-Swimming membership allows an individual to swim in the lake and use the clubhouse facilities and the grounds.
+Swimming individual membership allows an individual to swim in the lake and use the clubhouse facilities, but not camp.

-Sailing members can swim in the lake and must follow the swimming safety guidance.
+All members can swim in the lake and must follow the swimming safety guidance, in our operating manual here.

 When can I swim at Bowmoor?

-Open water swimming is allowed at specified times to ensure separation from watercraft.
+Open water swimming is allowed at only ay specified times to ensure separation from watercraft.
+The orange flag must be raised, whilst swimming.

 For information about swimming at other times see Activity Programme.

-If there are any powerboats on the lake or in the process of launching then swimmers must not swim between Buoys 11 and 12.
+If there are any powerboats on the lake or in the process of launching then swimmers must NOT swim in the rectangle space between Buoys 11 and 12 and the shore.

 Being Visible

-You should hoist the orange flag kept in the clubhouse entrance before setting off to indicate there are swimmers in the water and take it down when the last swimmer exits the water.
+You must hoist the orange flag kept in the clubhouse entrance before setting off to indicate there are swimmers in the water and take it down when the last swimmer exits the water.

 All swimmers under 16-year-old must always wear high visibility swimming caps, tow swimming floats and swim in close company with an adult capable of providing assistance if required.